The Local Offer

 Leeds City Council offers a vast amount of information regarding access to services for pupils with Special Educational Needs and Disabilities.
 This can be found using the link below:

-St. Mary’s Menston Catholic Voluntary Academy is part of The Bishop Wheeler Catholic Academy Trust which, as well as St Mary’s includes: Sacred Heart, Ilkley; St Mary’s, Horsforth; St. Joseph’s, Pudsey; St. Joseph’s, Otley and SS Peter and Paul, Yeadon.
+St. Mary’s Menston Catholic Voluntary Academy is part of The Bishop Wheeler Catholic Academy Trust.
+There are 10 schools in the Trust, including our 5 feeder schools: Sacred Heart, Ilkley; St Mary’s, Horsforth; St. Joseph’s, Pudsey; St. Joseph’s, Otley and SS Peter and Paul, Yeadon.
 The Trust allows us to strengthen the work we do together in providing a world class Catholic education for the children and families within our Parish.
-Staff and Governors continue to work together to provide the best for our young people in all our schools throughout their education.
+Staff and Academy Councillors continue to work together to provide the best for our young people in all our schools throughout their education.

 As a school we firmly believe that each child, regardless of any educational or physical difficulties, has the right to take part in and enjoy every aspect of school life.
 The Learning Support department feels that our everyday work supports this belief and we base our work around our school values: Faithfulness; Humility; Truth; Forgiveness; Tolerance; Dignity; Service and Respect.